Ancus Marcius

-Ancus Marcius (/la-x-classic/) was the legendary fourth king of Rome, who traditionally reigned 24 years.
+Ancus Marcius (/la-x-classic/) was the legendary fourth king of Rome, who traditionally reigned for 24 years.
 Upon the death of the previous king, Tullus Hostilius, the Roman Senate appointed an interrex, who in turn called a session of the assembly of the people who elected the new king.
 Ancus is said to have ruled by waging war as Romulus did, while also promoting peace and religion as Numa Pompilius did.

 Ancus Marcius was believed by many Romans to have been the namesake of the Marcii, a plebeian family.

 Background

 Ancus was the son of Marcius (himself the son of Rome's first pontifex maximus Numa Marcius) and Pompilia (daughter of Numa Pompilius).
 Ancus Marcius was thus the grandson of Numa and therefore a Sabine.
 According to Festus, Marcius was surnamed Ancus because of his crooked arm (ancus signifying "bent" in Latin).

 First acts as King

 According to Livy, Ancus's first act as king was to order the Pontifex Maximus to copy the text concerning the performance of public ceremonies of religion from the commentaries of Numa Pompilius to be displayed to the public on wooden tablets, so that the rites of religion should no longer be neglected or improperly performed.
 When Tullus was king, he repealed the Numa-created religious edicts that had been in place before.